plone/training/mastering-plone/installation.rst

 .. only:: not presentation

     Mac OS X 10.8 - 10.10 and Ubuntu 14.04 come with a working default Python 2.7 built in.
     These are the lucky ones.

 Most developers use their primary system to develop Plone.
 For complex setups they often use Linux virtual machines.

-* OS X: Use the python buildout to compile python and homebrew for some missing Linux tools.
+* OS X: Use the python buildout to compile python and `Homebrew <https://docs.brew.sh/Installation.html>`_ for some missing Linux tools.
 * Linux: Depending on your Linux flavor you might have to build python yourself and install some tools.
 * Windows: Alan Runyan (one of Plone's founders) uses it.
 A downside: Plone seems to be running much slower on Windows.